-Clea Christakos-Gee is a Toronto based artist currently completing her BFA in Photography Studies at Ryerson University.
-Her practice is grounded in analog photography with a significant focus on portraiture.
-She often considers the representation of gender and the fragility of our performed identities, in the past looking specifically at female, adolescent and familial identity.
-Clea is also interested in the materiality of the photographic medium and explores this using collage as a deconstructive tool.
-She collects and cuts apart appropriated fashion iconography to play with visual metaphor, subvert archetypal symbols of desire and embrace the incidental.
+Clea Christakos-Gee is a Toronto-based artist holding a BFA in Photography Studies from Ryerson University.
+Her practice is grounded in analogue photography and collage, with a significant focus on portraiture.
+She often considers the representation of gender and the tenuous nature of performed identities; her recent work has examined female, adolescent, and familial identity.
+Christakos-Gee explores the materiality of the photographic medium using collage as a deconstructive tool.
+She gathers, cuts apart, and composes printed matter in order to play with visual metaphor, reframe archetypal symbols of desire, and embrace the incidental.